 Occupation: Student at Brighton Secondary School

-Tell us about a place you like in Japan.
+Can you tell us about a place you like in Japan

 What did you do when you stayed in Japan

 I was there on a study tour, so for one week we went to school with our host students.
 The other week was spent seeing the sights of Japan.
 We stayed in Tokyo first.
 I saw Mt.
 Fuji, Kaminarimon and Tokyo Tower.
 We went to Hiroshima to see the Atomic Bomb Dome, the Peace Museum, and Miyajima.
 We also spent time in Kyoto visiting the many temples and other historical buildings there, such as Nijo Castle, Kiyomizu-dera, and Kinkaku-ji.

 What interests you about Japan